jon-harper/OmniBox/docs/index.md

 ## About OmniBox

-OmniBox is 3D printable, modular electronics case for 3D printers.
+OmniBox is a 3D printable, modular electronics case for 3D printers.
 OmniBox comes with support for a wide variety of parts and includes templates to add support for new ones.

 This project is derived from Steve Burcham's [Stand Alone Main Control Case](https://www.thingiverse.com/thing:3999751) V3 footprint.